AdelKS/LinuxGamingGuide/README.md

 ## Misc
+* Asus ROG laptop 2022 and BIOS updates: if you get the error `Selected file is not a proper bios` with EZ Flash in the BIOS menu.
+You need a USB stick that's USB3, with a GPT partition table, with secure boot disabled in the BIOS (so you need to put secure boot back to setup mode after the update, and re-enroll your keys).
 * There is very nice documentation on the [Archlinux wiki about improving performance](https://wiki.archlinux.org/index.php/Improving_performance)
 * Firefox on Wayland with high refresh rate monitors: [smooth scrolling](https://www.reddit.com/r/linux/comments/l1re17/psa_by_default_firefox_on_linux_doesnt_match_with/)
 * [Another github repository](https://github.com/LinuxCafeFederation/awesome-gnu-linux-gaming) that references nice tools for gaming.